How to Make New Paper Look Old: Tested Techniques

 Why do I want to make new paper look old instead of purchasing vintage paper?

 Most people reading this article already have a specific purpose in mind for their DIY antique paper.
-Additionally, most likely you also already know that you’d rather make it instead of buy it.
+Additionally, most likely, you also already know that you’d rather make it instead of buying it.
 If so, skip ahead to figure out exactly how you’re going to age your paper for your particular project.

 However, if you’re still on the fence, there are a few key reasons to learn how to make new paper look old for craft projects and other creative endeavors.